wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

 1. Make sure you have API Discovery subscription and Wallarm node 4.2 or above.
 1. Contact the [Wallarm support team](mailto:support@wallarm.com) to do one of the following:

-    * Request automatic BOLA protection for API Discovery
+    * Request automatic BOLA protection for API Discovery.
     * Discuss or modify automatic BOLA protection configuration.
 The following may be configured:
+        * Parameters for triggers creation:

-        * Number of nesting path levels
+            * Number of nesting levels in the endpoint, e.g. `domain.com/path1/path2/path3/path4` (variable PATH parameters are also considered to be nesting levels, e.g. `domain.com/path1/path2/path3/{variative_path4}`).
+Default value is `3`.
+            * To optimize the operation of the node and maintain a balance of load and protection level, a trigger will be created for the specified number of endpoints that are most likely to be the target of a BOLA.
+Default value is `50`.

+        * Parameters to be set within created triggers:

-        * Number of requests per interval of time
+            * Condition: the number of requests per interval of time the endpoint receives.
+Default value is `50` requests per `30` seconds.
-        * Limit of endpoints that can be automatically protected
-        * [Graylisting](../../user-guides/ip-lists/graylist.md) or [denylisting](../../user-guides/ip-lists/denylist.md) for the period of time as additional reactions for the created triggers
+            * Reaction: default (`Mark as BOLA`) may be extended or replaced with [graylisting](../../user-guides/ip-lists/graylist.md) or [denylisting](../../user-guides/ip-lists/denylist.md) for the period of time.

 ### Viewing list of automatically created BOLA protection triggers

 To view the list of automatically created BOLA protection triggers, in the Wallarm Console → **Triggers** section, click **Automatically generated**.

-BOLA triggers are read-only.
+You cannot change the auto-created BOLA triggers, they are read-only.
+In contrast, [manually](#manual-creation-of-bola-trigger) created BOLA triggers can be edited.

 ### Reaction to changes in API Structure